basilw7/Object-Recognition-and-Curvature-Histograms/README.md

 # Description
 This Perl script compares partial 3 dimensional pieces with 2 dimensional prototypes.
-Once it has completed its analysis a particular prototype is chosen and a confidence.
-I completed this project in 2008, and I realize that it requires some cleaning and improving.
-There is additional information in the Object Recognition and Curvature Histograms doc file.
+Once it has completed its analysis a particular prototype is chosen and a confidence interval given.
+I completed this project in 2008.
+There is additional information in the Object Recognition and Curvature Histograms docx file.

 # Install
 This script requires Perl.
 I used ActivePerl 5.10 Build 1001 on a windows machine, but the script should still be usable on any platform, and more current versions.
 Once the Perl script is downloaded everything can run from that folder.
 Only 3Dcompare.pl is needed.
 The other files can be used to understand how the script works, but are not necessary.